 Milkman risks his own life — curiously, Guitar doesn’t shoot him.
 Will the two former friends reconcile, even after the enormous evil Guitar has committed?
-Milkman’s question alludes to the speech Guitar has made about how everyone wants a black man’s life.
-Previously, Guitar has used this mantra as a justification for his violence against whites and black women — the two groups he deems most guilty of wanting a black man’s life.
+Milkman’s question alludes to the speech Guitar has made about how everyone wants a Black man’s life.
+Previously, Guitar has used this mantra as a justification for his violence against white people and Black women — the two groups he deems most guilty of wanting a Black man’s life.
 Here, Milkman makes it very clear that Guitar is no better than the people he criticizes: he, too, wants “a black man’s life,” insofar as he wants to kill Milkman.

 Milkman, weeping, runs toward Guitar, asking, “You want my life?
 You need it?
 Here.”
 He jumps into the air, and the narrator says that it doesn’t matter which of them dies.
 Milkman has learned what Shalimar knew: “If you surrendered to the air, you could ride it.”